Park River, North Dakota

 Park River is a city in Walsh County, North Dakota, United States.
 The population was 1,424 at the 2020 census.
 Park River was founded in 1884.
+Park River was named after the river Park River.

+The controversial and often peripatetic father of John D. Rockefeller, William Avery Rockefeller, lived for a time on a 160-acre ranch in Park River that his son had purchased for him.
+The senior Rockefeller lived in the town through the 1890s, even after the original property was sold by his son in 1889.

 In 1903, a Park River blacksmith named Samuel Holland built a motor car called the Holland Special.
 He built at least five more cars between 1903 and 1908.